 Why is this a bad thing?
 The longer a company remains on file without pricing, the more questions arise about “why” the company may be struggling to move forward.
 Did they miss their numbers already?
 Are they having cold-feet?
 Are they not ready?
 Do investors not like the company?
 Have the bankers lost their belief on the company?
 Employees may begin to wonder the same thing.
 As you are in a quiet period, it may be difficult for you to respond to concerns through the press.
 If you then take the added step and “pull” your IPO, you now risk being considered a “broken” deal and potentially a “broken” company.
 Potential acquirers will certainly see it that way.
 These problems can be especially acute in Silicon Valley, where competition for talent is intense.
 Lastly, to file and not price is to give up all the benefits of being private with none of the gains of being public.
 You have been exposed, but you have nothing to show for it.

 There are many things that can cause delays in filed IPOs.
 The most common factor is unexpected questions from the SEC that cause iteration and re-filing.
 This is especially true of the SEC questions that require the auditors to revisit their original assumptions.
-Shaky investor sentiment as a result of a weak broader stock market can cause both investors and bankers to have “cold feet.”
+Shaky investor sentiment from a new generation just learning how to invest in stocks as a result of a weak broader stock market can cause both investors and bankers to have “cold feet.”
 There may also be concerns with valuation and dilution.
 If your company looks like it is going to price at a 30% discount to what your bankers conveyed on filing date, you may not want to suffer unexpected dilution.
 Lastly, there may simply not be enough demand for your IPO – which is an amazingly tough position for your company.

 The attached table shows the # of days from pricing to filing for some recent IPOs as well as the days on file for Zynga, GroupOn, and Kayak.
 These five companies had an average pricing-filing span of just under 100 days.
 Two of the IPOs in which Benchmark was lucky enough to be an investor (Zillow and ServiceSource) had particularly good showing on this “pricing-to-filing” metric with 93 and 94 days respectively. (*Just added Bankrate, which had an error-free 62 day filing to pricing window).
 GroupOn is starting to move outside this ban, but recent news suggests they may be back “on track” with a target date of late October (this would equate to 150 days on file).
 Zynga’s IPO is listed as “delayed” on Yahoo Finance while standing at 75 days.
 Kayak, a leader in the travel search space, had been on file for 301 days – a precarious position for any company.